Although you may be considering a payday loan in Pennsylvania, you may need other options

 You might want to consider an installment loan

-Here are some other options for residents of Pennsylvania
+Payday loan alternatives for residents of Pennsylvania

 - Debt consolidation loan.
 If you have multiple loans out at once, you can apply for a debt consolidation loan.
 Rather than making multiple payments with varying interest rates, you’ll make one payment with a single, usually lower, interest rate.
 It should help save you money in the long run.
+Debt consolidation loans typically require you to have good to excellent credit.

 - Negotiate with your creditors.
 When you’re unable to afford a payment, consider contacting your creditors and requesting a lower monthly payment.
 Creditors want to get paid and will often be willing to work with you to make this happen.